ni/niveristand-python/docs/api_reference/decorators.rst

 .. py:decorator:: niveristand.nivs_rt_sequence

-    Marks a function as an RT-Sequence.
+    Marks a function as an RT sequence.
     You must mark a function as :any:`nivs_rt_sequence` to run it deterministically with :any:`run_py_as_rtseq`.